arvind632/NodeJs-Question-Answer/README.md

 For improve API performance we need to work over 3 things.

 ### 1. Code-Level Optimization

 🔸Use Async/Await & Non-Blocking Code.

-🔸Avoid heavy operations inside loops.

-🔸Use efficient array methods like (map, reduce).
+🔸Avoid heavy operations inside loops and Use efficient array methods like (map, reduce, filter,find, some).

 🔸Use Pagination for handle the large data.

 🔸Use Cacheing (Radis) for Cache repeated queries to reduce database load.

-🔸Optimize Middleware : Unnecessary middleware slows Node.js app.
-    Avoid too many app.use()

-    Don’t use bodyParser for all routes

-    Don’t log everything in production

-    Use route-specific middleware

-    Reduce JSON Response Size

-🔸 We can use Load Testing (JMeter) and identify the slow API endpoint and optimize them
+🔸 We can use Load Testing (JMeter) and identify the slow API endpoint and optimize them.

 🔸 Optimize Environment : Disable debug logs in production